Historic Detroit

 In 1997, the theater received a $1 million renovation funded with donations from theatergoers, plus government and donor money from understudies.
 The lobby, restrooms and second floor were refurbished, and the outside was sandblasted.

 The theater celebrated its 25th anniversary on Oct.
 17, 1987, and its 50th anniversary in 2012.
-Currently, the theater hosts performances from a select repertory company of graduate students, and the Bonstelle houses the undergraduate performances.
-The basement houses the Studio Theatre, which performs more experimental plays.
+The theater would continue to host performance from a select repertory company of graduate students, and the Bonstelle housed the undergraduate performances.
+The basement housed the Studio Theatre, which performs more experimental plays.
+The 110-seat black box theater was later renamed the Underground Theatre.